acidvegas/massrdap/README.md

 ![](./preview.gif)

 ## Information
-This script will take an input list of domains and retrieve WHOIS information for them using RDAP.
+This script will take an input list of domains and retrieve [WHOIS](https://en.wikipedia.org/wiki/WHOIS) information for them using the [Registration Data Access Protocol](https://en.wikipedia.org/wiki/Registration_Data_Access_Protocol) *(RDAP)*.
 Depending on the TLD the domain is under will determine which RDAP server the request is made on.
 We are using the [Bootstrap Service Registry for Domain Name Space](https://www.iana.org/assignments/rdap-dns/rdap-dns.xhtml) from [IANA](https://www.iana.org/).

 ###### This is a work in progress still *(stay tuned)*